Rugby school inspired founder of modern Games

 "Central, absolutely central.
 De Coubertin visited Britain primarily to understand the moral tenor and tone of people in this country," Coe told Reuters.

-"He looked across the channel at what he though we were doing.
+"He looked across the channel at what he thought we were doing.
 A lot he thought he recognised as an ethos in schools.
 He wanted to understand more about it.

 "De Coubertin is often referred to as the founding father of the Olympic movement and I think we accept that that is probably the case.
 But much of his thinking was heavily impacted by both Arnold and Penny Brookes."